Republican pressure intensifies to end family separations at border

 "Fundamentally, we are enforcing the law," Attorney General Jeff Sessions said on “The Ingraham Angle” on Monday night.
 "Hopefully people will get the message ... and not break across the border unlawfully."

-Secretary of Homeland Security Kirstjen Nielsen, in the face of a tough questioning from the White House press corps, defended the policy at a heated press briefing on Monday.
+Secretary of Homeland Security Kirstjen Nielsen, in the face of tough questioning from the White House press corps, defended the policy at a heated press briefing on Monday.

 Specifically, Nielsen called for Congress to overturn the Flores Settlement Agreement and expansions of it which do not allow families to be housed together, and accused critics of wanting only open borders, which she said would benefit child smugglers.